Kristina01111000/Drws_site/README.md

 - think of how to switch emails to be about the app
 - does he want to get rid of the monthly topics?
 - finish off the emails, try to do the first email as well
-- link his book in the store
+- put digital copy of his book in the store
 - - does he want to link the tiktok on the site? maybe in the same widget as the youtube link?